Ottonturk/TelegramBotApiServiceHR/README.md

 # TelegramBotApiServiceHR
-Telegram bot for HR allows you to collect data from recruiters: CV, name, @useramname, cellphone number and save it to dockerhub and deploy into google cloud.
+Telegram bot for HR allows you to collect data from recruiters: CV, name, @useramname, cellphone number and save it to sqlite DB.
+You may push it to dockerhub and deploy into google cloud.

 IF you want to build dockerhub image:
 1. Open folder with the project and select with the reight button f the selector git bash on the "my_telegram_bot"